 From bank data security to the exposure of customer or investor data to the accidental disclosure of non-public reports or plans, data security in financial services organizations can be challenging as business content moves to the cloud, often without IT’s knowledge or permission.
-Without visibility and control of cloud services, IT can no longer govern usage to ensure regulatory compliance and protect sensitive data.
-To ensure cloud security for your organization, you need to understand what cloud services are in use and how they are being used, enforce access controls, protect sensitive data, and restrict risky cloud activities.
+Without visibility and control of cloud and web services, IT can no longer govern usage to ensure regulatory compliance and protect sensitive data.
+To ensure cloud security for your organization, you need to understand what cloud services are in use and how they are being used, enforce access controls, protect sensitive data, and restrict risky activities.
 Netskope is doing exactly that for the world’s largest and most demanding banking, payment processing, insurance, and investment firms.

 Learn how Netskope can help financial services organizations use social media while keeping FINRA compliance in mind.
 This demo shows how you can move beyond an “allow or block” approach to cloud services by using advanced cloud DLP to create targeted policies that address specific, non-compliant situations while allowing the compliant use of social media in your organization.

 Find all cloud services and websites in use across your organization, both sanctioned services and shadow IT.
 Understand the enterprise-readiness of these cloud services with our objective Cloud Confidence Index and obtain detailed usage information about users, activities and data.
 Use this information to assess your risk and inform your cloud and web security policies, such as preventing users from uploading content to poorly rated personal cloud storage services.

 Detect sensitive content at rest in sanctioned cloud services or en route to or from any cloud service or website with advanced, enterprise DLP.
 Define granular policies – based on identity, service, activity and data – to automatically protect your data by blocking activities, restricting access, encrypting data, and more.